Center for Regenerative Agriculture and Resilient Systems

 The Science and Practice of Regenerative Agriculture

-American Olive Oil Producers Association (AOOPA) has been awarded a $2.5M grant to support northern California olive oil olive farmers who implement conservation agricultural practices that help build healthy soils.
-CRARS is providing technical assistance to support the application process and practice implementation.
-Contact us for questions specific to your operation.(opens in new window)
+CRARS is working with the American Olive Oil Producers Association (AOOPA) to support northern California olive producers who implement conservation agricultural practices that help build healthy soils or create pollinator habitat.
+We provide free technical assistance to support the application process and practice implementation.
+AOOPA will be distributing grant funding to pay for these practices.
+Find out more!(opens in new window)

 The Impact of our Technical Assistance Work